CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Anastazia Goshko - Bank of America Merrill Lynch

 Hi.
 Thanks very much getting me in.
 Just a couple of follow-ups.
 So on the first topic, so, Sunit, two follow-ups on the debt side.
-So one, you talked about the goal to de-lever but low (01:04:45) 4 times.
+So one, you talked about the goal to de-lever below 4 times.
 So do you plan to achieve that through actual debt pay down with free cash flow after the dividend?
 Or is that really going to be driven by EBITDA growth?

 Sunit Patel - CenturyLink, Inc.